Arav-Arun/Kriya/README.md

 # Kriya

 Kriya is an autonomous, customer-facing CardOps copilot for Indian credit card programs.
-Built on the [Flue framework](https://flueframework.com), it lets cardholders manage their accounts, resolve disputes, and configure cards in plain language (or via voice and attachments), while running strict policy gates and updating the bank system-of-record.
+It lets cardholders manage their accounts, resolve disputes, and configure cards in plain language (or via voice and attachments), while running strict policy gates and updating the bank system-of-record.

 ---